jfields4733/Jordan/README.md

 There may be multiple vivado projects already designed you are to look at and multiple vivado projects for you to design in one lab.

-You are to create an electronic **LabWriteUp** file containing circuit design drawings and screenshots, plus answers to the questions associated with the existing vivado projects.

 You are required to **demonstrate** each circuit physically to the instructor (no video) at which time your **notebook** will be inspected.
 This can be done all at once or after each circuit has been physically implemented in the Nexys4 DDR.

 ## LabWriteUp

-Lab write up has to be done electronically in markDown (md) format.
-Suggest using the Typora editor to create this.
-Must write in this as you do the lab.
-Is going to contain screen shots from vivado.
-The following must be done for each circuit/vivado project and put into one electronic file.
+Lab write up is to electronically modify the README.md file.
+You have to answer the questions in italics and add some drawings you draw by hand (using draw.io) and Vivado screen shots.
+Suggest using the Typora editor to do this.
+Must write as you do the lab.
+The following must be done for each circuit/vivado project (whether looking at, modifying an instructor project or making your own project) and put into one electronic file.

 LabWriteUp Grading is done after the lab is due.
 The grade is merely about completeness.
 Have the necessary drawings been made?
 Have the screenshots been captured and comments made about them?
 Do both the questions and answers exist?
 Do they look original?
 How many GITHub commits were made?

 ### Drawings

 The design documents are diagrams.
 Within the one LabWriteUp.md file, each vivado project or circuit has to start with a port interface diagram.
 Other diagrams will be added later.
-Draw diagrams with a package that produces svg files to put in the md format.
+Draw diagrams with a package that produces svg files (suggest [draw.io](www.draw.io)) to put in the md format.
 Save the files in a format that you can edit later.
 Suggest using draw.io and saving in xml format.
 Look in the drawing folder for more extensive examples of these diagrams.

 ### Screenshots